 Thus, we arrive at the idea of true money versus inductive money.
 When one pays a person on his or her island — perceived by the payer according to his or her chosen portrayal, the immediately perceived person receives what would be referred to as inductive money.

-Induction is the process of information inference, where through a gap in understanding or space, information is duplicated.
+Induction, in this sense, is the process of information inference, where through a gap in understanding or space, information is duplicated.
 I use the term with an engineering mindset, as I find engineering to be very clear.
-In engineering, induction is the transfer of electricity over a gap.
+In engineering, induction is the transfer of electric charge over a gap.
 To do this, two coils are often used and spaced apart in a way such that the coils are not touching nor too distant.
-When electricity flows through one coil, the electro-magnetic field induces a flow of electricity in the other coil.
+When electricity flows through one coil, the electromagnetic field induces a flow of electricity in the other coil.
 This technique is often known through inductive stovetops, where the surface of the stove does not produce heat, but instead transfers a flow of electricity to the pan, and the pan directly heats up.
 It is often used in transformers, because the size of the coils and wires has an effect on voltage and amperage, allowing voltages to be converted.
 The most common example of electrical induction, in today’s world, is wireless phone charging, which uses a current of electricity produced by the charger that sits next to a coil of wires in the phone, such that when electricity is sent through the charger’s coil, electro-magnetic induction causes the coils in the phone to generate a current, which then charges the phone.

 Using this understanding of the word, “induction,” one can easily say that the person that the own of the perspective and portrayal is paying, to the perceived person, inductive money.
 This money exists in order to facilitate a fair representation of the information the owner of the island (the producer of the perspective) is receiving.
 Therefore, the people on the island, except the owner or creator of the island, are receiving a form of currency known as inductive currency.
 When the packet of financial quantification is transferred, as a message, to a person who owns a different island or portrayal, that person receives actual money.
 The person that is perceived to pay that person is using inductive money, in order to maintain the portrayal, such that the reality being presented is still of truth.
 As we become able to perceive the very true nature of reality, and under the circumstances that this very plausible and sensible theory is, indeed, true, understanding inductive money and real money is very important.